Pylons/pyramid/docs/narr/hooks.rst

 Adding Methods or Properties to Request Object
 ----------------------------------------------

+.. versionadded:: 1.4.

-Since each pyramid application can only have one :term:`request` factory, :ref:`changing the request factory <changing_the_request_factory>` is not that extensible especially if you want to build composable features (e.g., pyramid add-ons and plugins).
+Since each Pyramid application can only have one :term:`request` factory, :ref:`changing the request factory <changing_the_request_factory>` is not that extensible, especially if you want to build composable features (e.g., Pyramid add-ons and plugins).

 A lazy property can be registered to the request object via the :meth:`pyramid.config.Configurator.add_request_method` API.
 This allows you to specify a callable that will be available on the request object, but will not actually execute the function until accessed.

-.. note:: This feature is new as of Pyramid 1.4.

 .. warning:: This will silently override methods and properties from :term:`request factory` that have the same name.